 The University of Otago is in an enviable geographical position for its access to shallow seas of outstanding geological interest.
-Within a few hours cruise of Otago Harbour one can study a range of diverse topics.
+Within a transit of only a few hours, we study a range of diverse topics:

 - The dynamic passive continental shelf of the eastern South Island that is affected by